theTrueEnder/GroupMe-Export-Parser/README.md

 ## Known Errors

 - [ ] Deleted/Exited users' id showing instead of name/nickname
+- [ ] Does not adjust for time zones
 - [X] ~~GroupMe emoji not transferring (they're stupid).~~ This should be good now?
 More extensive testing needs to be done though.
 - [X] ~~Error when running GUI initially~~